UoS-SCCS/LWPM_Solving/README.md

 # Algorithmic Comparisons for the Low-Weight Polynomial Multiple Problem (LWPM)

-This repository contains the code and experimental artifacts supporting a paper.
+This repository contains the code and experimental artifacts supporting the CANS2026 paper,

-> **Algorithmic Comparisons for the Low-Weight Polynomial Multiple Problem**
+> **Algorithmic Comparisons for the Low-Weight Polynomial Multiple Problem**, also found in this repository

 The goal of this project is to experimentally compare fundamentally different algorithmic paradigms for solving the **Low-Weight Polynomial Multiple (LWPM)**